Robin's Reign: Release

 In that same interview, he talks about his inspirations: "Perhaps because I am unduly sensitive, things like the Hither Green rail crash in which I was involved affect me deeply.
 That had a lasting effect upon me.
 I saw bodies and people being given the last rites.
 I'm frightened stiff of death."
 Gibb is something of a sentimentalist and unashamedly admits to seeing the Julie Andrews' film Mary Poppins: "I love the music they write for Julie, I would love to write a song for her.
 I tried to get Mary Poppins for my home movie projector, The Sherman Brothers write beautiful songs.
 Rodgers and Hammerstein, I like all that kind of music."

 Gibb spoke of his departure from the Bee Gees: "Music to me is an adventure and I can do far more on my own.
 It was restricting writing for the Bee Gees but I enjoyed it until they began to judge what I was doing.
 I'm not going to be judged.
 O.K.
 SO I KILLED A MAN, BUT I'M NOT GOING TO BE JUDGED!"

-Bruce Eder at Allmusic describes the lyrics in "Most of My Life" as steeped in bitterness.
+Bruce Eder at AllMusic describes the lyrics in "Most of My Life" as steeped in bitterness.
 On side one, "August October" and "Gone Gone Gone" could have passed muster on any of the Bee Gees' late 60's albums.
 "The Worst Girl in This Town" at a sonic level is as great an achievement as a Bee Gees cut.
 "Down Came The Sun" is a perfect example.
 "Mother and Jack" is a calypso-flavoured piece that was Gibb's answer to Barry and Maurice's (Bee Gees) "I.O.I.O."
 This song offered possibilities for a new, leaner, different sound.

 The tracks now appear on the posthumous boxed set Saved by the Bell: The Collected Works of Robin Gibb 1968-1970.

 Track listing

+2015 expanded reissue

+For the track listing of the expanded reissue of Robin's Reign from 2015, see Sing Slowly Sisters#Saved by the Bell: The Complete Works of Robin Gibb: 1968-1970.